ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

-**Step 8.4:** Repeat the command from *Step 8.2:* - Tip: you could probably use the up arrow key a couple of times to retrieve that command as an alternative to doing a copy-and-paste here, but I\'ll leave it up to you:
+**Step 8.4:** Repeat the command from *Step 8.2:* - Tip: you could probably use the up arrow key a couple of times to retrieve that command as an alternative to doing a copy-and-paste here, but I'll leave it up to you:

     root@a20e5320179f:/opt/gopath/src/github.com/hyperledger/fabric/peer# peer chaincode list --installed